Board of Directors

 Kel Roth, Director

 Kel is a museum educator and recent Bradenton resident originally from the Metro Atlanta area.
 She graduated from the University of Georgia in 2022 with a bachelor's in anthropology, minor in classical culture, and certificates in museum studies and archaeological sciences.
 She moved to Florida after graduation to pursue her career in museum education.
-She works as the Community Engagement Coordinator at the Manatee County Agricultural Museum in Palmetto, Florida and is currently working towards receiving her master's degree in Informal Education and Interpretation at Canisius University.
-In her free time, Kel likes to kayak, make pottery, visit museums, explore nature preserves, and take pictures of her cat, Murray.
+She works as the Community Engagement Coordinator at the Manatee County Agricultural Museum in Palmetto, Florida and is currently working towards receiving her master's degree in Informal Education and Interpretation.
+In her free time, Kel likes to kayak, make pottery, visit museums, and explore nature preserves.